 To determine additional competitive supply available in each market to meet imbalance demand in that market, this analysis considers the portion of each market's EIM transfer limit that is incremental to the transfers occurring in the prior market.
 Specifically, we consider the portion of each market's import transfer limit that is incremental to the prior market's scheduled imports as the competitive supply available to serve imbalance demand.
-4 This approach appropriately accounts for base transfers, and allows for direct comparison of imbalance demand in a given market to the ability to increase import transfers over the level of the prior market to meet imbalance demand.
+2 This approach appropriately accounts for base transfers, and allows for direct comparison of imbalance demand in a given market to the ability to increase import transfers over the level of the prior market to meet imbalance demand.

-As shown in Table 3, during more than 95 percent of intervals, total incremental transfer capacity into PGE from any combination of other EIM BAAs was more than three times the 97th percentile of PGE's imbalance demand in the 15-minute market.
-Similar results appear in the 5-minute market, with combined incremental transfer capacity into PGE exceeding the 97th percentile of imbalance demand by approximately 1.4 times during 95 percent of intervals.
-Although a majority of incremental import transfer capability comes from PACW, the analysis of total incremental import transfer capability demonstrates that considerable amounts of transfers have consistently been available relative to imbalance demand.
+As shown in Table 3, during more than 90 percent of intervals, total incremental transfer capacity into APS from any combination of other EIM BAAs was nearly ten times the 97th percentile of APS's imbalance demand in the 15-minute market.
+Similar results appear in the 5-minute market, with combined incremental transfer capacity into APS significantly exceeding the 97th percentile of imbalance demand in more than 90 percent of intervals.
+The analysis of total incremental import transfer capability demonstrates that considerable amounts of transfers have consistently been available relative to imbalance demand, with a majority of incremental import transfer capability coming from the CAISO area.

 Table 3.
-Competitive supply from EIM into PGE (MW)
+Competitive supply from EIM into APS (MW)